ComposableFi/composable/docs/docs/develop/solana-avs-testnet.md

 # Solana AVS Testnet Guide

 :::info
-This document serves as a guide for onboarding as an operatior of the AVS for Solana IBC AVS powered by the Picasso Restaking layer.
+This document serves as a guide for onboarding as an operatior of the AVS for Solana IBC, powered by the Picasso Restaking layer.
 Operators of this AVS are essentially validators of the previously known 'Guest Blockchain'.
 Additional information can be found [here](../technology/restaking/sol-ibc-avs.md).
 :::

 ### Operator Security Model